RHIT-CSSE/csse304/Homework/Assignment_02/Readme.md

 ## Q1 (5 points)

-(a) Write the procedure (fact n) which takes a non-negative integer n and returns n factorial.
-You can just copy this procedure from Assignment 0, and call it from your choose procedure from part (b).
+(a) Copy the procedure (fact n) from Assignment 0, and call it from your choose procedure from part (b).

 fact:  NonNegativeInteger -> Integer